 BEWARE OF ATTEMPTING TO MEDIATE YOUR DIVORCE BEFORE YOU HAVE HAD THE OPPORTUNITY TO MEET WITH AND HIRE A TRAINED AND EXPERIENCED LAWYER TO PREPARE AND ASSIST YOU IN THAT PROCESS.

 Parties also have the option of hiring a private mediator.
 This is when the parties agree upon and hire a mediator to work with them outside of the Court system.
 Private mediation can occur prior to anything being filed with the Court or even after a matter is pending.
 Private mediation can provide parties with the ability to work through all of the various issues that need to be discussed and agreed upon in a neutral setting.
 This allows the parties to have more control over their future and tends to decrease the overall acrimony that can be created when a divorce or parenting situation is left for the Court to decide.

-Benefits of Hiring a Divorce Lawyer
+Benefits of Hiring a Divorce Mediation Attorney

 While mediation may have its benefits, parties have to be on completely equal footing, in terms of emotional strength, objectives, full and equal knowledge of their financial situations and histories, and willingness to be fair and reach an even handed resolution.

 You should also know that a mediated agreement is binding and cannot be easily changed or modified, without great expense and delay.
 Oftentimes, mediators give bad or incomplete advice (they are not supposed to give any!) and many of them seem concerned with moving cases along and pleasing the Court so they can receive more mediation appointments.
 They are not your friends and are not concerned about the long term consequences of a mediated agreement upon you, your children, and family.